Skip to content

 Individual Reading

 We really value and recognise the importance of hearing children read 1:1 as well as in groups.
 Following lockdown, all children were heard to read at least three times a week.
-Now, all children are heard once a week alongside the practise reading sessions and children needing additional support, continue to read at least three times a week, supported by a team of volunteers.
+Now, all children read at least twice a week through the reading practice sessions and children needing additional support, continue to read daily supported by a team of volunteers.

 Reading is also set for homework.
 Phonics books are changed weekly.
 Each child up to Y2, has both a phonics book linked to their teaching phase as well as a sharing book to read with parents.
 They read the phonics book three times during the week in school before taking it home to share with parents the week after.
 The sharing book is changed Monday/Wednesday/Friday as needed.